Stansfeld F.C.: Stansfeld Oxford & Bermondsey

 The league was reorganised in 1992 and Stansfeld O&B were placed in the consolidated Premier Division.
 They won the division in 1994–95 and were runners-up in 2002–03.
 There was also cup success as the club won the Inter Regional Challenge (Bill Manklow) Cup in 2001–02 and 2002–03, requiring penalties after extra time to win on both occasions and for a cup double in 2002–03 won the Champions Trophy also after a penalty shoot-out decider.
 The club won the Kent Intermediate Challenge Shield in 2003–04 and 2006–07.
 Stansfeld O&B finished fourth in the Premier Division in 2006–07, but due to a three-year record of poor discipline, were demoted to Division One West.
 The club were Division One West runners-up in 2007–08 and earned an immediate promotion back to the Premier Division.
 They went on to win the Premier Division for a second time in 2009–10 and were runners-up in both 2011–12 and 2014–15.

 In July 2016 the Stansfeld O&B organisation took-over Eltham Palace, who were members of Division One of the Southern Counties East League.
 They played as Eltham Palace for one season after which, to incorporate the club into the Stansfeld brand, the team was renamed.
 However owing to FA regulations existing clubs were forbidden from taking the place of higher ranked clubs so the name "Stansfeld" was used rather than "Stansfeld O&B".
-The Stansfeld O&B team remained members of the Kent County League Premier Division.
+The Stansfeld O&B team remained members of the Kent County League Premier Division and in 2023–24 won the Inter Regional Challenge (Bill Manklow) Cup.

 Stansfeld

 In 2021–22 Stansfield were Southern Counties East League Division One champions, earning promotion to the Premier Division.
+In 2025–26 the club finished second-from-bottom of the Premier Division and were relegated back to Division One.